yash-tatvic/amplitude-dev-center/docs/experiment/sdks/javascript-sdk.md

     | `instanceName` | Custom instance name for experiment SDK instance. **The value of this field is case-sensitive.** | `null` |

 !!!info "EU Data Center"
-    If you're using Amplitude's EU data center, configure the `serverUrl` option on initialization to `https://api.lab.eu.amplitude.com`
+    If you're using Amplitude's EU data center, configure the `serverZone` option on initialization to `eu`.

 #### Integrations